 The driver received a rather unpleasant letter from the car park operator asking her to pay £70 for ‘overstaying her welcome’ by just 15 minutes.
 This lady driver was not to be dissuaded.
 She wrote to the Guardian in these tones:

 Imagine the shock when I received a demand for £70 from ParkingEye… The language and tenor of the letter were strong, promising to pursue me for payment.
 I will not pay this outrageous charge…

 She had three possible routes to challenge the charges:

-- Challenging Charges as Penalties: Under English law, the car parking charges could be challenged if they are a penalty.
+- as a penalty: Under English law, the car parking charges could be challenged if they are a penalty.
 The Code of Conduct says a charge for breach of contract: “must be based on the genuine pre-estimate of loss.”
-The phrase ‘genuine pre-estimate of loss’ comes from a 100-year old case and has long been considered the correct ‘formula’ for agreeing compensation for a breach of contract.
-Earlier this year, Mr Beavis challenged his £85 charge for overstaying his welcome in a 2-hour car park.
-The Supreme Court decided in favour of ParkingEye (this is not mentioned in the Guardian’s column).
-No go for this driver either!
+However this myth has since been busted and as Mr Beavis challenged the same company over his £85 charge and lost in the Supreme Court, it was no go for this driver either!

 3rd Moral of the Story: the court will not release you from your agreement with the car park operator … although publicity can put pressure on the shop to pay or withdraw the charge.

 Become a Sign Superhero: take the car parking language quiz to see if you can make head or tail of some parking signs… if you can’t then stick to public transport!